You'll notice some changes in your breasts as your body gets ready to breastfeed.

 - your breasts fill the fabric of the cup with no loose fabric - there should also be no bulging over the top, at the sides or underneath

-- the strap around the back and the front underband lies close to your body and is roughly at the same level
+- the strap around the back and the front underband are roughly at the same level

 You can find good quality pregnancy and nursing bras in many shops.
 Ask the shop assistant to help you find the right fit.
 You can also buy maternity bras online.

-If you usually go without a bra, there is no need to wear one during breastfeeding.
+If you do not normally wear a bra, there is no need to wear one during breastfeeding.